anpersonlol2077/my-dotfiles.../README.md

 - wofi

 # INSTALLATION:
-cant find a proper way to install the config files, soo just copy and paste them to their respective folder
+cant find a proper way to install the config files, soo just copy and paste them to ~/.config